idrisfl/AzureStaticWebApp/README.md

 # AzureStaticWebApp
-A test Azure static web app
+A test Azure static web app using an Angular template